Governed Agentic Operations Runtime

 The result is a decision chain you can replay, audit, and stand behind.

 Real processes branch.
-Hammu governs the whole shape — routing, escalation, parallel review paths, dual-path verification, risk tiering, and convergence — with the same gate-by-gate proof as a straight line.
+Hammu governs the whole shape — routing, escalation, parallel review paths, risk tiering — with the same gate-by-gate proof as a straight line.
 However many ways it forks, nothing advances unproven.

 GOVERNED PROCESS · ADAPTIVE CASE REVIEW · RUN run_case_review_07_20260603_0914 Live · routing · 0 / 11 gates · 100% compliant